 You will also receive the kombucha recipe newsletter and free e-book.
 Unsubscribe at any time.

-The Golden Rules of Making Your Own Batch Brew Kombucha
+The Golden Rules of Making Your Own Batch Brew DIY Kombucha

 Although making Kombucha really is simple, know these rules:

 - Use a dehydrated SCOBY

 - Try to grow your own SCOBY from a store-bought bottle of Kombucha that has been flavored, filtered or reformulated, pasteurized, or that comes with a label that says anything less than “100% Kombucha”